-Maneuverability was another strong suit of this vacuum cleaner.
+Maneuverability was another strong feature of this vacuum cleaner.
 The circular design allows it to turn 360° and the small stature gives it the ability to slide under furniture.

 Maintenance is not difficult with this Roborock robot vacuum.
-However, at the moment replacement parts are not available.
+However, replacement parts are not available at the moment (but we hope they’ll be available by the end of 2018).
 That’s a huge con (but we would hope they’ll be available by the end of 2018).

 With regard to warranty and returns, Xiaowa offers a 1-year warranty and a 30-day return policy.